shraddha24-smc/s3-cloudfront-website/README.md

 *Configure bucket permissions to allow public read access.
 *Created a CloudFront distribution as the S3 origin.
 *Accessed the website using the CloudFront domain URL.

+# Outcome
+The static website was successfully hosted on AWS and is accessible globally using ClouFront,improving availability and performance.